Research// Energy storage systems

 Explorative projects

-Commonly, it is only in later usage that a lithium-ion based battery is revealed whether it meets the customer requirements.
-Due to the complex physical interactions within a battery, so far, quality prediction during production has been only possible to a very limited extent and not suitable for mass production.
+Commonly, it is only in later usage that it is revealed whether a lithium-ion based battery meets the customer requirements.
+Due to the complex physical interactions within a battery, so far, quality prediction during production has only been possible to a very limited extent and not suitable for mass production.

-But remarkably, in the project PreMo-LiB, Machine Learning methods could have been developed to predict the quality and service life of (test) batteries during production in a both cost-effective and feasible manner.
+But remarkably, in the project PreMo-LiB, machine learning methods were developed to predict the quality and service life of (test) batteries during production in a both cost-effective and feasible manner.
 Most importantly, the established quality assurance process is non-destructive and scalable for the mass production of high-quality lithium-ion batteries.

 Prof. Dr. Ricardo Büttner, Wirtschaftsinformatik